Atharv7740/Whatsapp/README.md

-# WhatsApp Clone
+# Flare
-This project is a WhatsApp clone built using React and FireBase.
+Flare is a Social media application built using Mern Stack.